Ernest Tidyman: Later career

 He co-wrote A Force of One in 1979, one of Chuck Norris's earlier films.

 In 1980, he wrote the teleplay for the TV movie Guyana Tragedy: The Story of Jim Jones, which he also had a hand in producing, which got him an Emmy nomination.
 For creating the Shaft books, he became one of the few white individuals to win an NAACP Image Award.

 "I write for money", Tidyman said in a 1980 interview.
 He got up at six am and wrote for 12 hours a day.

 Tidyman summed up the three main elements of his craft as:

 "Drama, usually in the event itself, clarity of the telling, and most importantly, energy: the energy that I am able to infuse into the same words that are available to anybody who knows the language and its structure.
 If I can tell a story in a way that contains energy – a force – I think it's fairly certain it will be told in an interesting way."

 Personal life

 Tidyman married five times.
 He had two sons, Ben (adopted) and Nathaniel, with his third wife Ruth Rayle Tidyman.
 With his fourth wife, Susan Gould, he fathered two children – Adam and Nicholas.

 In 1982, he married former Motown soul singer Chris Clark, who had co-written the screenplay for Lady Sings the Blues (1972).

+Death

 Tidyman died in 1984 in Westminster Hospital in London, England, due to a perforated ulcer and other complications.